emilyjspencer/emilyjspencer/README.md

 &nbsp;&nbsp;&nbsp;👩‍💻&nbsp;Software Engineer | Technical Consultant | MBCS

 &nbsp;&nbsp;&nbsp;👩‍💻&nbsp;Versatile individual, a self starter with an aptitude for learning, a passion for problem-solving and an interest in development and data.
+While I greatly enjoy coding, I'm also extremely interested in data (undertook some additional data engineering traing, which I hugely enjoyed).
+Therefore some of my focus will be on building a data portfolio and completing the Google Data Analytics Certificate.

 &nbsp;&nbsp;&nbsp;🧠🧠 Looking to get involved in DEI initiatives/projects (with a particular interest in mental health and neurodivergence).